misalcedo/tortuga/README.md

 # Endianness

-While the system sends all numbers in network byte order (i.e. big endian), WebAssembly uses little-endian for its numbers.
+While the system sends all numbers in network byte order (i.e., big endian), WebAssembly uses little-endian for its numbers.
 Therefore, the system will handle mapping the integers between the types of endianness.
 See <https://tools.ietf.org/html/draft-newman-network-byte-order-01>

 # Examples